Best widgets for Mac in 2026, including AI-built custom widgets

 A good Mac widget should remove a repeated check.
 If it only looks nice but never changes what you do, it probably does not deserve desktop space.

-- Start with built-in macOS widgets, then add custom Kepo widgets for feeds, tasks, timers, monitors, and repeated AI workflows.
+Start with built-in macOS widgets, then add custom Kepo widgets for feeds, websites, tasks, timers, monitors, and repeated workflows.

 Best built-in Mac widgets to start with